FahimJadid/request-system/README.md

 - Always set `Content-Type: application/json` in the Headers for POST/PATCH requests.
 - Use the response from the create request to get the `id` for other operations.
 - Dates should be in `YYYY-MM-DD` format.
+- For full API details and schemas, use the [Swagger UI](http://localhost:3000/api-docs).

 ---